Undergraduate Seminar

 Student Commitments

-The Spring 2024 seminar is held every two weeks for the entirety of the semester—a total of eight or nine seminar sessions.
+The Fall 2025 seminar will be held for the entirety of the semester with a total of eight or nine seminar sessions.
 These sessions are on Wednesdays from 12PM to 1PM.
 Accepted student fellows are expected to attend all of the seminar sessions.
-Students must notify Oscar Serpell, associate director of student programming, of any unavoidable absence in advance of the seminar.
+Students must notify Arwen Kozak of any unavoidable absence in advance of the seminar.
 Students with two or more unexcused absences will be dismissed from the program.

 Publication Highlights